-- The meeting must be independent and impartial, and should be seen to be so.
+- The meeting must be independent and impartial and should be seen to be so.
 No governor may sit on the panel if they have had a prior involvement in the complaint or in the circumstances surrounding it. - The aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant. - The complainant might not be satisfied with the outcome if the meeting does not find in their favour.
 It may only be possible to establish the facts and make recommendations. - Many complainants will feel nervous and inhibited in a formal setting - Parents/carers often feel emotional when discussing an issue that affects their child. - Extra care needs to be taken when the complainant is a child/young person and present during all or part of the meeting.
 Careful consideration of the atmosphere and proceedings should ensure that the child/young person does not feel intimidated.
 The panel should respect the views of the child/young person and give them equal consideration to those of adults.
 If the child/young person is the complainant, the panel should ask in advance if any support is needed to help them present their complaint.
 Where the child/young person's parent is the complainant, the panel should give the parent the opportunity to say which parts of the meeting, if any, the child/young person needs to attend.
-However, the parent should be advised that agreement might not always be possible if the parent wishes the child/young person's best interests.
+However, the parent should be advised that agreement might not always be possible if the parent wishes the child/young person to attend a part of the meeting that the committee considers is not in the child/young person's best interests.
 The welfare of the child/young person is paramount.